32 Best Combat Knives & Military Fighting Knives (2023 Edition)

 Sheath Material: MOLLE Compatible Thermoplastic

-My Review: Gerber makes some great combat knives that are carried by members of the US military.
 The two that we’ll be discussing here are the StrongArm and LMF II Infantry.
 Both of these knives are incredible for combat applications and are made right here in the USA.
 First, let’s talk about the StrongArm.
 The Strongarm features a full tang blade constructed of 420 high-carbon stainless steel.
-Gerber takes durability and sharpness to the next level by applying a ceramic coating to the blade, which prevents rusting and increases the lifespan of the blade.

 The handle is constructed from glass-reinforced nylon with a rubberized over-molded handle, making the handle strong and easy to grip.
-As if that wasn’t good enough, the folks at Gerber took the grip a step further by including diamond-texture, making the grip even more secure.
-There is also a hard striking pommel at the base of the handle, meaning that you can break through hard surfaces – priceless in rescue or survival scenarios.
+As if that wasn’t good enough, the folks at Gerber took the grip a step further by including a diamond texture, making the grip even more secure.

 The MOLLE sheath is multi-mount, it can be worn in the most efficient position possible, based on your own preferences, adding a degree of customization potential to your carry.
 This definitely can contribute to retaining the element of surprise in a combat scenario, which is one of the most important factors you want on your side when your life is on the line.
-This style of multi-mount MOLLE sheath allows you can carry on your belt/at waist level, vertically or horizontally.
+This style of multi-mount MOLLE sheath allows you can carry it on your belt/at waist level, vertically or horizontally.

 Note: The other Gerber knife you’ll see being carried a lot by members of the US military is the LMF II.
 SensiblePrepper did a great job explaining the differences between these there knives.
 Here is the video: